 Buying Vintage Dinnerware

-And just as you would with antique china, look at your... lifestyle and how you plan to use the dinnerware as you pick out a pattern.
+Just as you would with antique china, look at your lifestyle and how you plan to use the dinnerware as you pick out a pattern.
 For versatility, you can go with solid white.
 Or, you might select a botanical pattern that has different artsy floral prints on each place setting for variety.
-Check online multi-dealer sites like Ruby Lane and Etsy to narrow down a favorite.
+Check online multi-dealer sites such as Ruby Lane and Etsy to narrow down a favorite.

 When buying vintage dinnerware online, use the photos posted to inspect the pieces you’re considering for damage before you pull the trigger.
 If you’re not sure about the condition, ask pertinent questions of the seller before making up your mind.
-A reputable seller will be upfront about any damage present, and they’ll understand the need for your queries.
-If the dealer appears to be new to online selling, be sure to request safe packing and shipping, and give them some pointers as needed.
-There’s nothing more disappointing than having a fragile item arrive broken, especially if it’s a really hard to find piece.
+A reputable seller will be upfront about any damage present, and he or she will understand the need for your queries.
+If the dealer appears to be new to online selling, be sure to request safe packing and shipping, and give him or her some pointers as needed.
+There’s nothing more disappointing than having a fragile item arrive broken, especially if it’s a really hard-to-find piece.